 1936: “A report from Jerusalem made public” today “by the United Palestine Appeal announced the $10,337,000 had been spent in Palestine from October 1, 1932 to March 31, 1936 by the Palestine /foundation Fund, the Jewish National Fund and the German Settlement Bureau of the Jewish Agency for Palestine.”

-1936: Birthdate of violinist Michael Rabin.
-Rabin is part of long list of distinguished Jewish violinists that runs from A to Z; from Joseph Achron and to Paul Zukofsky.
-He passed away in 1972.
+1936: “Julliard-trained pianist Jeanne Rabin” and violinist George Rabin gave birth to violinist Michael Rabin who is part of long list of distinguished Jewish violinists that runs from A to Z; from Joseph Achron and to Paul Zukofsky.

 1938: “The British partition commission began its tour of inquiry this morning, driving from Jerusalem to Jaffa and Tel Aviv.”
 Tel Aviv Mayor Israel Rokach took the commissioners on a tour of Tel Aviv harbor.
 The commissioners expressed a great deal of interest in the harbor facilties in Tel Aviv and nearby Jaffa.
 They were surprised to learn that the Jews of Tel Aviv supplied most of that city’s funding for the harbor and that Jewish taxpayers of Tel Aviv paid to support the educational and health services in Jaffa.
 Residents of Jaffa made no such contribution to Tel Aviv.

 1938: The Palestine Post reported that six Arab constables were killed when a gang of Arab terrorists attacked a police post near Kalkilya.
 Several casualties were suffered by the attackers who retreated with horses and rifles of their victims.
 Arab terrorists fired at the Jewish quarter of Safad and at Rosh Pina.
 They tampered with railway tracks, cut telephone wires and carried other acts of sabotage.